-This brings me to the Anglo/Irish Agreement.
-What I find remarkable is that the Anglo/Irish Agreement bears no resemblance to the descriptions of its critics.
-One wonders whether they have either read it or understood it or whether party prejudices have run so deep as to blind their judgement.
-The framework for the process outlined above ought to be the Anglo/Irish framework.
-Firstly because it is the framework of the problem.
+This brings me to the Anglo-Irish Agreement.
+What I find remarkable is that the Anglo-Irish Agreement bears no resemblance to the descriptions by its critics.

+One wonders whether they have either read it or understood it or whether party prejudices have run so deep as to blind their judg-ment.
+The framework for the process outlined above ought to be the Anglo-Irish framework.
+Firstly, because it is the framework of the problem.
 The relationships that are in conflict are not confined to the North, they are within Ireland and between Ireland and Britain.
-The framework of the problem, the British Irish framework, should be the framework of the solution.
-Secondly it is the framework of maximum consensus; since it is based on the consensus of the 59 million people of both island, rather than the consent of one and a half million of them.
-Thirdly and because of that is is the road of minimum risk.
-Every road towards an answer if fraught with risk.
+The framework of the problem, the British-Irish framework, should be the framework of the solution.
+Secondly, it is the framework of maximum consensus, since it is based on the consensus of the 59 million people of both islands, rather than the consent of one-and-a-half million of them.
+Thirdly, and because of that, it is the road of minimum risk.
+Every road towards an answer is fraught with risk.
 The road of minimum risk is the road based on the democratic consensus of the peoples of both islands.

-The framework that has been created is the Anglo/Irish Conference which is in effect a permanent Council of Ministers from Britain and Ireland meeting on a regular basis, serviced by a permanent secretariat, to deal with a wide range of problems affecting the people of Northern Ireland.
-It is a decision making process which is much fairer than any previous such process and which is the ideal framework firstly for tackling immediate grievances within the North and ensuring equality of citizenship, then for dealing with the wider relationships which have a direct bearing on the problem of the North.
-It is in short an opportunity to use the democratic process to the full in order to pursue the healing process outlined above.
-It is not a solution to the Irish problem which is the false assumption on which many of its opponents criticise it, it is a framework of opportunity whereby is we can move together towards a solution.
-It is permanent and future governments, using the framework, can make their contribution to the healing and building process.
-More importantly when taken in conjunction with the declarations embodied in the Agreement it removes completely the slightest justification for the use of violence in Ireland to achieve political objectives.
+The framework that has been created is the Anglo-Irish Conference, which is in effect a permanent Council of Ministers from Britain and Ireland meeting on a regular basis, serviced by a permanent secretariat, to deal with a wide range of problems affecting the people of Northern Ireland.
+It is a decision-making process which is much fairer than any previous such process and which is the ideal framework, firstly, for tackling immediate grievances within the North and ensuring equality of citizenship, then for dealing with the wider relationships which have a direct bearing on the problem of the North.
+It the democratic process to the full opportunity whereby we can move together towards a solution.
+It is permanent, and future governments, using the framework, can make their contribution to the healing and building process.
+More importantly, when taken in conjunction with the declaration embodied in the agreement, it removes completely the slightest justification for the use of violence in Ireland to achieve political objectives.